terrablue/gpbot/README.md

 resulting in the answer of 2.
 ```

-Depending on how you set the temperature on the OpenAI configuration, this
+Depending on how you set the `temperature` (see below) for OpenAI, this answer
-answer may vary slightly.
+may vary slightly.

 ## Review